 As God smells the aroma of the sacrifices which Noah had made upon the altar, He makes a promise that He will never again bring a flood to destroy all the earth (Genesis 8:21-22).
 Moreover, as the opening verses above indicate, He set His rainbow in the clouds so that all men may be forever reminded that God is faithful to keep His promises (Genesis 9:11-17).

 Like Noah, we face trials in our lives.
 As we face these challenges, we must cling to God’s promises.
-Today, I rejoice because, by the rainbow in the sky, I am reminded that no matter how great the obstacles I have to overcome, I can trust in God because God is faithful to keep His promises.
+Today, I rejoice because, by the rainbow in the sky, I am reminded that no matter how great the obstacles I must overcome, I can trust in God because God is faithful to keep His promises.

 “Thus God, determining to show more abundantly to the heirs of promise the immutability of His counsel, confirmed it by an oath, that by two immutable things, in which it is impossible for God to lie, we might have strong consolation, who have fled for refuge to lay hold of the hope set before us” (Hebrews 6:17-18).